Iris hybrid (Miniature Tall Bearded)

 A large and remarkably diverse group of 200 to 300 species, varying in flower color and form, cultural needs, and blooming periods (although the majority flower in spring or early summer).
 Leaves are swordlike or grasslike.
 Flowers (fragrant, in many kinds) are showy and complex in structure.Iris hybrid (Miniature Tall Bearded)

-These grow 15 to 28 in. high and flower with tall beardeds, usualy in May.
-Their small flowers are 2 to 3 in. wide, their foliage narrow, and their stems pencil-thin.
-They look just like tall bearded iris, but smaller.
-These are good for cutting and arrangements—hence their original name "Table irises"—and because they're smaller, they're easier to handle in modest arrangements.
+These grow to 15–28 in. high and flower with tall beardeds, usualy in May.
+Their small flowers are 2–3 in. wide, their foliage narrow, and their stems pencil-thin.
+They look just like tall bearded iris, but are smaller.
+These are good for cutting and arrangements—hence their original name “Table irises”—and because they’re smaller, they’re easier to handle in modest arrangements.

 Native to Japan, China, and Korea.
 Twines to 15–30 ft.
 Grows fast in mild regions, more slowly w...